 Bullectomy improves breathing for a small number of people with COPD.
 This is a rarely done elective procedure.
 It involves the surgical removal of a large air space, called a bulla, which is filled with oxygen-depleted air.
 When the bulla is removed, healthy functioning air sacs around it have room to expand.
 This makes muscles used for breathing work better.
 Usually only one large bulla is removed.

-Surgeons do bullectomy in two different ways.
+Surgeons do bullectomy in 2 different ways.
 An incision is made in the side of the chest wall between the ribs.
-This is called a thoracotomy .
+This is called a thoracotomy.
 Then, a tube mounted with a small video camera, called a video thoracoscope, is inserted.
 Surgical instruments are also attached to the thoracoscope.
 The surgeon is able to view the lung on a video screen while removing the bulla.
 The bulla can also be removed through this incision.

 This procedure is done to relieve symptoms in people with advanced COPD.
 Surgeons remove a portion of the most diseased lung tissue.
-This allows the diaphragm to return to a more normal position.
-That allows it to work more effectively.
+This allows the diaphragm to return to a more normal position, allowing it to work more efficiently.
 This may improve lung elasticity.
 In some people, surgery can improve symptoms.